 A traumatic brain injury can affect your speech and language skills in various ways.
 For example, some individuals lose control of the muscles that make up the mouth while others may struggle to remember words.
 Luckily, many people learn to speak again after brain injury by working with a speech-language pathologist and practicing targeted exercises.

 To help you understand how to improve speech and language skills following a brain injury, this article will discuss:

 - Is it possible to regain speech after brain injury?

 - Best practices for learning to speak again after brain injury

 Speech and language problems are just one of the many possible effects of traumatic brain injury.

-If you have suffered a brain injury and have trouble speaking and forming words, this is most likely because your injury caused damage to the left side of your brain, which controls language.
+If you have suffered a brain injury and have trouble speaking and forming words, this is most likely because your injury caused damage to the language centers of the brain.
+These are located in the dominant hemisphere, which for most people, is the left side of the brain.

 Speaking is a very complex activity that requires many different parts of the brain to work together.
-Besides being able to physically form the words with your mouth, several other skills are involved, including:
+Besides being able to physically form the words with the muscles of your mouth, several other skills are involved, including:

 - Memory and recall